0xCAFEDECAF/Peugeot406MfdTypecIrSendArduino/README.md

 ## 📖 License <a name = "license"></a>

-This library is open-source and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This sketch is open-source and licensed under the [MIT license](http://opensource.org/licenses/MIT).

 Do whatever you like with it, but contributions are appreciated!